-(Not offered 2010-11).
+(Not offered 2011-12).
 French language women writers and the women they write about in their novels and short stories.
 Authors may include Claire de Duras, George Sand, Colette, Anne Hébert, Marguerite Yourcenar, Simone de Beauvoir, Marguerite Duras, Andrée Chédid and Mariama Bâ.
 Focus on cultural, historical and political positioning of both writers and their subjects.
 Prerequisite: FRN-201, any 300-level or permission of instructor.
-GenEd: HuL, LCC

-FRN-309.
-Identifying Desire, Desiring Identity: French and Francophone Non-Narrative Literature (Not offered 2010-11).
+GenEd: HuL, LCCFRN-309.
+Identifying Desire, Desiring Identity: French and Francophone Non-Narrative Literature (Not offered 2011-12).
 This course will explore French and Francophone theatre and poetry through the lenses of identity and desire.
 We will in particular examine notions of self and of other as they are set in play through various dramatic and poetic texts, including, but not limited to, those of Labé, Racine, Baudelaire, Tremblay, Césaire, and Schwartz-Bart.
 Prerequisite: FRN-201, any 300-level or permission of instructor.
 GenEd: HuL, LCC

 FRN-311.
-Studies in Francophone North America: Quebec (Fall; Batson).
+Studies in Francophone North America: Quebec (Not offered 2011-12).
 Exploration of the cultural, literary, and linguistic expressions from the province of Quebec, situating it in the historical and social context of the French-speaking Americas.
 Focusing on artistic expression from novels to film, we will examine the multiplicities of identities at play in the spaces of Francophone North America as we explore such themes as colonialism, bilingualism, and culturally informed demonstrations of self-determination, revolt, and accommodation.
 GenEd: HuL, LCC

 FRN-312.
 What is French Cinéma?/Qu'est-ce que le cinéma français?
-(Also MLT-215) (Not offered 2010-11).
+(Also MLT-215) (Not offered 2011-12).
 This course moves from an introduction to the earliest examples of French and world cinema, to an in-depth study of widely recognized classics of French cinema, considered in chronological order from 1933 to 1985, so as to develop an appreciation for the history, genre, and particular theme(s) of each film, as well as its originality.
 Students will learn how to talk about and write analytical papers on the films according to critical, cultural, and technological considerations, in order to determine what, if anything, is particularly "French" about French cinema.
 The course is taught in English, but students taking the course for French credit will read all materials in French, and assignments will be written in French.
 GenEd: LCC

 FRN-400.
 Whose Enlightenment?
-(Spring; Chilcoat).
+(Not offered 2011-12).
 Eighteenth-century France's philosophical tradition, focusing on debates over sex, race, class, education and revolution.
 Writers may include: Rousseau, Toussaint Louverture, Voltaire, Louise d'Epinay, Olympe de Gouges, Condorcet, Marie Antoinette, and Sade.
 Prerequisite: One course at the 300 level.
 GenEd: HuL, LCC

 FRN-401.
 The Writers of Romanticism.
-(Not offered 2010-11).
+(Not offered 2011-12).
 Writers of personal and imaginative prose, poetry, and drama following the French Revolution.
 The beginning of Realism.
 Prerequisite: One course at the 300 level.
 GenEd: HuL, LCC

 FRN-402.
-Sex Lives and Videotape: Casting Sexuality in French and Francophone Film (Also MLT-212) (Winter; Chilcoat).
+Sex Lives and Videotape: Casting Sexuality in French and Francophone Film (Winter; Chilcoat) (Not offered as MLT in 2011-12).
 Analysis and critique of films whose focus is the "sexual orientation" of its characters.
 Films may include La Cage aux folles, Les Diaboliques, French Twist, Sitcom, Ma Vie en rose, Woubi Chéri.
 Theoretical and critical works by authors such as Michel Foucault, Monique Wittig, Simone de Beauvoir, Susan Hayward, Laura Mulvey, Sigmund Freud, and Kate Bornstein will inform our study of these films.
 Readings in both French and English.
 All films subtitled.
 GenEd: LCC

 FRN-403.
-Studies in the French Theater (Fall; Batson).
+Studies in the French Theater (Not offered 2011-12).
 Studies of French-language theatrical texts and performances from the classical period to the present.
-Prerequisite: One course at the 300 level.
 GenEd: HuL, LCC